 What makes you read a blog post until the end?
 What makes you follow a brand on social media?
 Or, let’s get to the holy grail, what makes you hand over your email to join someone’s list?

 I’m going to guess it because you find the writer’s content useful, informative and/or entertaining.
 Can we agree on this?

-When you create content for your website, are you writing for search engines, loading up on keywords?
+When you create content to post on social media, are you writing for search engines, or trying to increase social media engagement?
 SEO is important to get eyeballs on your content.
 However, SEO alone doesn’t translate to dollars.
 Content also needs to be engaging for your audience.

 Your website should be at the center of all your online marketing activities, which means the content you put on the website, and in other places, is vital to the performance of your website.
+The content you post on social media should drive traffic to your website.
+The whole reason most small businesses are using social media is to drive traffic back to their website and get more sales.
 Without content, you have nothing.

 While content types change, the value of content never changes.
 When you realize the value of the content that you create, you’ll take the time to create it right.
 This goes for your social media posts too.

 After all, remember that humans are reading the content, not robots.
 Therefore, even though you need to use keywords in the text, it doesn’t mean the content should be boring and generic.
 Levels of social media engagement largely depend on the value of the content being shared.